Mid-Autumn Moon Festival

 Savory’s Special Combination Platter Fried shrimp paste, pork-filled egg rolls, grilled chicken and beef served with rice noodles.

-Chicken Fried Rice (GF) Fried rice with chicken and onions.
+Beef Fried Rice Fried rice with beef and onions.

 Sesame Balls Rice flour sesame balls filled with sweet red bean paste.